If you would like to receive our action alerts in your email inbox, send a request to smpa@sanmateopeaceaction.org

 As we’ve seen, Congress is hardly known for staking out bold positions on Palestinian rights.
 The fact that this bill was even introduced has pushed the needle forward politically.
 Given the strong support for the Israeli military in Congress, increasing support for this legislation can put real pressure on Israeli policy.
 At the same time, slowly but surely, we are building greater support for Palestinian rights in Congress.
 Hawkish, pro-occupation organizations like AIPAC are going to come hard at this bill and its co-sponsors, and it will be imperative that we stand up to their pressure – and encourage members of Congress to do the same.

-Action: Contact Rep. Mullin, Liccard or whomever represents you, and tell them to show their support for human rights by co-sponsoring the Palestinian Children and Families Act.
+Action: Contact Rep. Mullin, Liccardo or whomever represents you, and tell them to show their support for human rights by co-sponsoring the Palestinian Children and Families Act.
 Suggest that it’s time to take a stand against Israeli abuses to Palestinian rights.

 An Actual Peace with North Korea?